OracularIS/autest/docs/casestudy.md

 3. **Script Execution for Warehouse Identification**

-   - The following script will be called to identify the warehouse ID:
+   - The system will execute the following script to identify the warehouse ID:
      ```
      ##publish data where @* and uc_use_context='rcvtrk' | Script("base_get_ossibot_wh_id")##
      ```